YousafRaja/WebassemblyCompiler/README.md

 ## JMinusMinus

 A subset of Java.
-For more information, see J--LanguageSpec.txt.
+For more information, see JMinusMinusLanguageSpec.txt.

 ## How to run

 1. Make sure you have the correct version of Bison and Flex installed, run make all.
-2. Run ./compiler.out and pass in a file with J-- code and redirect the output to another file.
+2. Run ./compiler.out and pass in a file with JMinusMinus code and redirect the output to another file.
 For example, ./compiler.out input.txt > output
 3. The output file should now contain WAT code and can be sent to a WASM interpretor.